top of page

 5. Which custodian and mutual fund companies does CIM often work with?

-The Vanguard Group in Malvern PA is the custodian for the great majority of client funds.
-There are others but the usual mutual fund companies are Vanguard, Primecap, T Rowe Price and Brown Capital.
+Altruist, LLC is the custodian for the great majority of client funds.
+The mutual fund families are Vanguard, Fidelity and T. Rowe Price but there are others, as well.
 All funds are no load, that is no commissions, and have low reasonable cost ratios.
-They provide a broad array of funds designed to support long-term diversified investing.
+They provide a broad array of investments designed to support long-term diversified investing.
 There are strict rules and procedures which assure each fund is compliant with the policies and procedures described in its prospectus.
 There are also restrictions against overly frequent trading to minimize the costs to the fund owners that can be a result of short-term trading by individuals.

 No one can predict or control stock and bond market variations.
 But the security and cost of investing can be predicted and controlled.
 Tax efficiency, although a secondary consideration in investment decisions, is important as well.